ChrisEOlsen/Self-Coasting/Traefik+Authentik/README.md

 # Adding applications that aleady have authentication built in, but still want Authentik?
 Create an OAuth Provider instead of a Proxy provider.
 Most appliations (like portainer) offer a custom OAuth Provider tab where you can configure this.<br/>
-OR, you could just go with their built in login flow...
+OR, you could just go with their built in login flow and the google chrome password manager...